alsokami/KamiFlight/README.md

 This is the one and only **kamiflight** plugin.
 This plugin allows players to fly as they will.
 **NOTE: THIS PLUGIN IS MAINLY CODED FOR 1.20.4 IF YOU USE VIAVERSION OR ANY OTHER VIA PLUGINS, YOU MIGHT ENCOUNTER ERRORS.
 I HAVE NOT ON MY PART.
 MAY VARY ON USERS.**
-# Kami Flight

-This is the one and only **kamiflight** plugin.
-This plugin allows players to fly as they will.
 # PERMISSION MANAGEMENT

 In order to allow players to fly, you need to enable the **kamiflight.fly** permission.